What is perimenopause?

 Management and Treatment

-How is perimenopause treated?
+Can perimenopause be treated?

 There isn’t any treatment to stop perimenopause.
 Perimenopause is a natural part of life.
 The “cure” for perimenopause occurs when your periods stop and you enter menopause.